-Section 8.
+Section 4.
 Backstop

-Section 8 prohibits the Securities and Exchange Commission from issuing rules pursuant to the requirements of this bill within two years, but states that covered issuer may still be deemed to be in compliance with this bill if the covered issuer provides a disclosure that satisfies the recommendations of the Task Force on Climate-Related Financial Disclosures of the Financial Stability Board as reported in June 2017, or any successor report.
+Section 4 states that if the Securities and Exchange Commission has not issued rules pursuant to the requirements of this bill within two years of its enactment, a covered issuer may be deemed to be in compliance with this bill if the covered issuer provides a disclosure that satisfies the recommendations of the Task Force on Climate-Related Financial Disclosures of the Financial Stability Board as reported in June 2017, or any successor report.